Did You Eat Too Much-a family having their holiday dinner

 Dos and Don’ts, when you ate too much.

-• Don’t weigh yourself until the next week.
+• Don’t weigh yourself until next week.
 Water retention from salty, fatty, heavy foods can cause

 a 3- to 5-lb increase for up to 2 days afterward, so hold off on the weigh-in until 5 days post-splurge.

 • Don’t use artificial sweeteners.
 They can trigger a sweet craving.
-Skip them for a day or two until you’re back to your healthy eating routine.
+Skip them for a day or two until you return to your healthy eating routine.

 • DO give yourself a pep talk.
 Try something short that you can repeat to yourself when that leftover pumpkin pie is staring you down.